Richmond Spiders: Discontinued varsity sports

+Men's track and field

+The men's track and field program was one of the oldest sport teams at the University of Richmond.
+Initially, in the late nineteenth century, the only sports at Richmond College were baseball, football, and basketball.
+A field day was also held in the spring when various track and field events were staged.
+In 1906, an official track and field team was first organized.
+It was discontinued in April 2013.

+Men's swimming

+The men's swimming team was established in the fall of 1948 under Coach William Lumpkin with practices at the Mosque Theater swimming pool.
+After one season, however, the team was discontinued.

+The team was restarted in the fall of 1972 under the direction of Coach Norris Eastman with practices at Crenshaw Pool on the Westhampton side of campus.
+The team's first meet was against East Carolina University in December 1972.
+The sport was downgraded from the varsity level to the club level in spring 1999.

+Men's water polo

+The men's water polo team was established by Coach Norris Eastman in the fall of 1971 and was downgraded to the club level in spring 1999.

 Men's soccer

 The history of the program dates to 1975, and the Spiders won or shared three conference titles and advanced to three NCAA Division I Men's Soccer Championship tournaments (1990, 1998, and 2002).
 The final permanent head coach of the Spiders was Clint Peay, who led the team from 2009 to 2012, with Leigh Cowlishaw leading the team on an interim basis in its final season.
 Notable alumni of the Spider program include Toronto FC general manager Tim Bezbatchenko, defender Craig Ziadie, who was selected 28th overall by D.C.
 United in the 2001 MLS SuperDraft, and former Virginia Tech head coach Oliver Weiss.

 The program played its final game on November 2, 2012, a 3–3 draw against crosstown rival VCU.